openwms/org.openwms.common.service.lib/README.md

 ```
 $ java -jar target/openwms-common-service-exec.jar --spring.profiles.active=DISTRIBUTED,ASYNCHRONOUS
 ```
+This requires a [RabbitMQ](https://www.rabbitmq.com) server running locally with default settings.

 With these profiles applied the OpenWMS.org Configuration Service is tried to be discovered at service startup.
 The service fails to start if no instance of the configuration service is available after a configured amount of retries.